amabdallah/Test/docs/Instances.md

 3. a node cannot connect with itself or with another node without a link <p>
 4. a link cannot connect with itself or with other links without a node <p>
 5. Some link objects cannot connect between particular node objects due to connectivity limitation in the real world.
 For example, a river link object cannont connect between a pump station and household node objects.
 This buiness rule cannot be enforced in the WaM-DaM data model and it could be enforeces in the database physical implemetation as triggers. <p>
 6. Some link objects (pipe) cannot have a direction through start and end nodes that flow to an illogical way.
 For example, a Wastewater pipe link object cannot have a dirction that flows from the manhole up to the houses.
 Or the same piple direction cannot be flowing from a manhole to a drinking water pump station.
+This buiness rule cannot be enforced in the WaM-DaM data model and it could be enforced at the database level through triggers.